Canon M6 vs Sony A6000

 - More modern: Reflects 3 years of technical progress since the A6000 launch.

-Arguments in favor of the Sony Alpha A6000:
+Advantages of the Sony Alpha A6000:

-- Easier framing: Has an electronic viewfinder for image framing and settings control.
+- Easier framing: Has an electronic viewfinder for image composition and settings control.

 - Faster burst: Shoots at higher frequency (11 vs 9 flaps/sec) to capture the decisive moment.